 Other European countries with polychronic cultures such as Greece or Italy are nice vacation destinations; however, the culture shock from moving from an extremely monochronic culture such as America might not be pleasant.

-If you want a job in Finland or any other monochronic European country it, will be based on your education, skills, and attitude.
+If you’re looking for job opportunities in Finland or any other monochronic European country it, will be based on your education, skills, and attitude.
 Whereas, in polychronic European countries finding a job will be based on who you know and what family ties you have.

 Living in another country requires you to work to support your stay.
 The best advice I could give to my fellow Americans who are considering living in Europe is to move to a country that is a monochronic culture.